jfinkels/flask-restless/docs/customizing.rst

 :http:method:`get`, :http:method:`post`, and :http:method:`delete` methods, but
 not to other ones like :http:method:`put` or :http:method:`patch`.

-The HTTP methods have the following semantics (assuming you have created an API for an entity named ``Person``).
+The recognized HTTP methods and their semantics are described below (assuming you have created an API for an entity ``Person``).
 All endpoints which respond with data respond with serialized JSON strings.

 .. http:get:: /api/person